-- A1 Implement Minimal Housing Change Areas in Trentham where heritage, environmental and physical constraints and special neighbourhood character result in reduced capacity for housing change and growth. - A2 Implement Managed Housing Change Areas in Trentham in residential areas with established neighbourhood character values that have greater capacity for housing change and growth. - A3 Encourage town centre living by facilitating residential use of existing commercial premises that does not impact on the heritage streetscape. - A4 Facilitate the development of adaptable and affordable housing options by: - Encouraging alternative dwellings to the rear of properties while ensuring remnant vegetation and canopy trees are retained and protected. - Support landowners to develop affordable housing or co-housing opportunities. - A5 Prepare and implement the following planning actions: - Rezone low density residential land in the south-west corner of the town adjacent to Mulcahys and Blue Mount Road to Neighbourhood Residential Zone to make best use of existing infrastructure and to better protect the town from bushfire. - Preserve the undeveloped low density residential zoned land along Falls Road for future long term neighbourhood residential opportunities beyond 2041. - A6 Apply planning scheme controls to land along Cosmo Road and Albert Street to manage development in this special character area as shown on Figure 12.
+- A1 Implement Minimal Housing Change Areas in Trentham where heritage, environmental and physical constraints and special neighbourhood character result in reduced capacity for housing change and growth. - A2 Implement Managed Housing Change Areas in Trentham in residential areas with established neighbourhood character values that have greater capacity for housing change and growth. - A3 Encourage town centre living by facilitating residential use of existing commercial premises that does not impact on the heritage streetscape. - A4 Facilitate the development of adaptable and affordable housing options by: - Encouraging alternative dwellings to the rear of properties while ensuring remnant vegetation and canopy trees are retained and protected. - Support landowners to develop affordable housing or co-housing opportunities. - A5 Prepare and implement the following planning actions: - Rezone low density residential land in the south-west corner of the town including 16 Mulcahys Road, 11A Falls Road, 30 Bluemount Road, lots fronting northwest side of Bluemount Road and along Falls Road opposite the golf course to Neighbourhood Residential Zone to make best use of existing infrastructure and to better protect the town from bushfire. - Preserve the undeveloped low density residential zoned land along Falls Road for future long term neighbourhood residential opportunities beyond 2041. - A6 Apply planning scheme controls to land along Cosmo Road and Albert Street to manage development in this special character area as shown on Figure 12.